arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/17.opta-mqtt/content.md

 ### Using Ethernet for MQTT

-Opta™ allows you to connect to cloud services using Ethernet connection, leveraging a more stable and efficient connection compared to Wi-Fi.
+Opta™ allows you to connect to cloud services using Ethernet connection, leveraging a more stable and efficient connection compared to WiFi.

-You can replace the portion of code related to Wi-Fi connectivity with the necessary methods for Ethernet.
+You can replace the portion of code related to WiFi connectivity with the necessary methods for Ethernet.

 Add the **Ethernet.h** library: